Riot Games: Allegations over gender discrimination and sexual harassment

 Riot and Laurent were sued by Laurent's former assistant in January 2021 on sexual discrimination charges, which included inappropriate language and labor mistreatment.
 Riot opened an investigation by three members of its board of directors into Laurent's behavior in response to the lawsuit.
 They reported in March 2021 that "We concluded that there was no evidence that Laurent harassed, discriminated, or retaliated against the plaintiff.
 We have therefore concluded that at the current time … no action should be taken against Laurent."

-Alienware which had sponsored Riot's League of Legends esports events, ended its partnership with Riot a year earlier than their contract term in March 2021 due to the ongoing litigation over the sexual harassment allegations.
+Alienware, which had sponsored Riot's League of Legends esports events, ended its partnership with Riot a year earlier than their contract term in March 2021 due to the ongoing litigation over the sexual harassment allegations.

 Dispute over forced arbitration clauses

 Riot has also been criticized by its employees for requiring the use of forced arbitration in its employment contracts as a result of the gender discrimination lawsuit.
-Riot allowed employees to speak anonymously with the press, and indicated their intent to use town hall meetings and smaller group discussions with Roseboro and employees to determine future action.
+Riot allowed employees to speak anonymously with the press, and indicated its intent to use town hall meetings and smaller group discussions with Roseboro and employees to determine future action.
 Riot also committed to removing mandatory arbitration in new employee contracts and potentially for existing ones after the current litigation had been settled.
 Additionally, Riot established a 90-day plan starting in May 2019 to continue to address internal issues related to diversity and inclusion.
 Despite this, over one hundred Riot employees staged their walkout on May 6, 2019, demanding that Riot end forced arbitration for all past and current employees as well.
-About two weeks following the walkout, Riot reverted their position, saying that they will not change forced arbitration in existing agreements while the current litigation against the company is ongoing.
+About two weeks following the walkout, Riot reverted its position, saying that it will not change forced arbitration in existing agreements while the current litigation against the company is ongoing.